KarchinLab/bigmhc/README.md

 python predict.py -i=../data/example2.csv -m=el -a=HLA-A*02:02 -p=0 -c=0 -d="cpu"
 ```

 Predictions will be written to `example1.csv.prd` and `example2.csv.prd` in the data folder.
-Execution takes about one second.
+Execution takes a few seconds.
+Compare your output with `example1.csv.cmp` and `example2.csv.cmp` respectively.

 #### Required Arguments
 * `-i` or `--input` input CSV file